LSIND/intro-to-python3-analysis/README.md

 ## [Employees Counts](https://github.com/LSIND/intro-to-python3-analysis/tree/master/EmployeesCounts)
 > *Using pandas module*
+Create a dataframe from .csv file containing information about Employee and his hire datetime.
+Plot a graph with quantity of hired people by days of specified month.

 The code:
  - reads all data from .csv file containing employees names and hire dates/time using *pandas* module into dataframe